A Comprehensive Look at Underwater Housings for Digital Cameras

 Cons:

 • Added Bulk and Weight: Underwater housings are designed to be durable and provide full protection for your camera.
 However, this often means they are bulky and add weight to your camera setup.
-This can make it more challenging to handle and maneuver your camera underwater.
+This can make it more challenging to handle and manoeuvre your camera underwater.

 • Learning Curve: Using an underwater housing for the first time can be a learning curve.